monte-language/typhon/mast/lib/prom.mt.md

     testCounter,
     testCounterLabels,
     testGauge,
+    testHistogram,
 ])
 ```

+Why aren't these tests earlier?
+Well, we needed to finish defining the
+registry maker!
+Unlike in languages like Python, where class scope is still
+executable, we can't take arbitrary actions in object literals; we can only
+define methods and matchers.

 > Client libraries are ENCOURAGED to offer ways that make it easy for users to
 > unit-test their use of the instrumentation code.
 For example, the